D-peptide

-A D-peptide is a small sequence of D-amino acids.
-Since ribosomes are specific to L-amino acids, D-peptides rarely occur naturally in organisms and are not easily digested or degraded.
+A D-peptide is a short sequence of D-amino acids connected by peptide bonds.
+Since ribosomes are specific to L-amino acids, the vast majority of naturally occurring peptides and proteins are composed of L-amino acids.
+One exception are the D-peptides in the peptidoglycan of bacterial cell walls.
+D-peptides rarely occur naturally in organisms and are not easily digested or degraded.

 D-peptide peptidomimetics are D-peptides designed to mimic natural L-peptides that commonly have therapeutic properties.
 A peptide with secondary structure cannot be mimicked by its retro-inverse, as linking in the reverse order breaks many backbone interactions essential for the secondary structure.
 An approach to mimicking these peptides is by searching for similar (sidechain) structures in a mirrored copy of the Protein Data Bank for the structured elements, and then linking the sections by retro-inversed versions of the loops found in the original protein.

 Figure 2.
 D-peptides assume the mirror image conformation of their L-peptide analogues.
 Many D-proteins and other D-peptides when placed in a nonchiral solvent like water, assume the mirror image conformation of their L-peptide counterpart.
 Pictured is an L-peptide (1) fragment with the sequence Asp-Val-Ser and the D-peptide Asp-Val-Ser (2) shown from C-terminus to N-terminus.

 When placed in a nonchiral solvent like water, D-peptides, as well as the larger polypeptide D-proteins, have similar but mirrored properties to the L-peptides and L-proteins with identical sequences.
 If an L-protein does not require a chaperone or a structural cofactor to fold, its D-enantiomer protein should have a mirror image conformation with respect to the L-protein (Figure 2).
 A D-enzyme should act on substrates of reverse chirality compared to the L-enzyme with the same sequence.
 Similarly, if an L-peptide binds to an L-protein, their D-peptide and D-protein counterparts should bind together in a mirrored way.

 D-peptides also have properties that make them attractive as drugs.
 D-peptides are less susceptible to be degraded in the stomach or inside cells by proteolysis.
 D-peptide drugs can, therefore, be taken orally and are effective for a longer period of time.
 D-peptides are easy to synthesize when compared to many other drugs.
 In some cases, D-peptides can have a low immunogenic response.